 Best-Fit Fitness Quiz

-Why "best-fit" beats "best"
+Why "best-fit" beats "perfect-fit"

 Aerobic and resistance training both produce measurable gains in attention, working memory, and emotional regulation — but only when they're done consistently.
 The most common failure mode is choosing a format that's optimal in theory and abandoning it inside three weeks.
 We score your answers across four dimensions: energy match, logistical friction, social fit, and sensory tolerance.
 The top of the list is what's most likely to stick for you.